Wat Pho: Phra Maha Chedi Si Rajakarn

 This is a group of four large stupas, each 42 metres high.
 These four chedis are dedicated to the first four Chakri kings.
-The first, in green mosaic tiles, was constructed by Rama I to house the remnants of the great Buddha from Ayuthaya, which was scorched to remove its gold covering by the Burmese.
-Two more were built by Rama III, one in white tiles to hold the ashes of his father Rama II, another in yellow for himself.
+The first, in green mosaic tiles, was constructed by Rama I to house the remnants of a great bronze standing Buddha from Ayutthaya called Phra Phuttha Sanphet.
+The Burmese were said to have scorched the Buddha image to remove near 2 tons of its gold covering, later the image fragmented when the vihan it was in collapsed upon it, and Rama I who brought it Wat Pho decided to encase the image in the chedi.

+Two more chedis were built by Rama III, one in white tiles to hold the ashes of his father Rama II, another in yellow for himself.
 A fourth in blue was built by Rama IV who then enclosed the four chedis leaving no space for more to be built.

 Viharn Phranorn

 The viharn or wihan contains the reclining Buddha and was constructed in the reign of Rama III emulating the Ayutthaya style.
 The interior is decorated with panels of mural.

 Adjacent to this building is a small raised garden (Missakawan Park) with a Chinese-style pavilion; the centre piece of the garden is a bodhi tree which was propagated from the Jaya Sri Maha Bodhi tree in Sri Lanka that is believed to have originally came from a tree in India where Buddha sat while awaiting enlightenment.